Gonadotropin-releasing hormone receptor

 The gonadotropin-releasing hormone receptor (GnRHR), also known as the luteinizing hormone releasing hormone receptor (LHRHR), is a member of the seven-transmembrane, G-protein coupled receptor (GPCR) family.
 It is the receptor of gonadotropin-releasing hormone (GnRH).
+Agonist binding to the GnRH receptor activates the Gq/11 family of heterotrimeric G proteins.
 The GnRHR is expressed on the surface of pituitary gonadotrope cells as well as lymphocytes, breast, ovary, and prostate.

 This receptor is a 60 kDa G protein-coupled receptor and resides primarily in the pituitary and is responsible for eliciting the actions of GnRH after its release from the hypothalamus.
 Upon activation, the LHRHr stimulates tyrosine phosphatase and elicits the release of LH from the pituitary.

 Evidence exists showing the presence of GnRH and its receptor in extrapituitary tissues as well as a role in progression of some cancers.

 Function

 Following binding of GnRH, the GnRHR associates with G-proteins that activate a phosphatidylinositol (PtdIns)-calcium second messenger system.
 Activation of the GnRHR ultimately causes the release of follicle stimulating hormone (FSH) and luteinizing hormone (LH).